But how does bitcoin actually work?

 Since Bitcoin aims to add about one block every 10 minutes, only about 4 Bitcoin transactions can be processed per second (give or take).
 For comparison, Visa processes an average of around 1,700 transactions per second, and they’re capable of handling more than 24,000 per second.
 Slower processing on Bitcoin means higher transaction fees, since that’s what determines which transactions miners choose to include in new blocks.

 This is far from a comprehensive coverage of cryptocurrencies.
-There are many nuances and alternate design choices I haven’t touched here, but hopefully this can provide a stable Wait-but-Why-style tree trunk of understanding for anyone looking to add a few more branches with further reading.
+There are many nuances and alternate design choices I haven’t touched here, but the goal is to provide a stable Wait-but-Why-style tree trunk of understanding for anyone looking to add a few more branches with further reading.

 I originally made the video underlying this lesson in 2017, in the midst of a new wave of attention and money flowing toward cryptocurrencies, although at that time I didn't realize how much more there was to come.
 It was a bit disappointing to see the onslaught of spam and scams that made its way into the comments of that video, though perhaps that's inevitable for a topic so tied to money.

 Even if the monetary aspect of it is what draws in people's attention (after all, why else would so many suddenly want to learn about cryptography?), the hope here is that your takeaway is an appreciation for the cleverness and usefulness of objects like digital signatures and cryptographic hash functions.
 And more then that, the hope is that you appreciate how powerful it is to be able to construct functions with the properties these claim to have, as it's an example of some surprisingly sophisticated math making its way into widespread use.